awslabs/amazon-timestream-connector-prometheus/serverless/DEVELOPER_README.md

 ## Required Permissions

-The template assumes the user deploying the project has administrative permissions.
+The template assumes the user deploying the project has all the required permissions.
 If the user is missing any of the required permissions the deployment will fail.

 See [Troubleshooting](#troubleshooting) section for more details.